calvinfeng/visual-recognition/README.md

 # Visual Recognition
-Soon to be renamed to Machine Learning repo
+Soon to be renamed to Machine Learning repo.

 ## How to run

-### Virtual Environment
+### Virtual environment
 First of all, create a virtual environment to manage all your pip dependencies:
 ```
 virtualenv environment